Retinal Detachment is a separation of the light-sensitive membrane in the back of the eye (the retina) from its supporting layers.

 - Vitrectomy to remove gel or scar tissue pulling on the retina

 Retinal Detachment expectations (prognosis)

-Course of treatment depends on the location and extent of the detachment and early treatment.
+The course of treatment depends on the location and extent of the detachment and early treatment.
 If the macula has not detached, the results of treatment can be excellent.
 Most retinal detachments can be repaired, but not all of them.
-Success of reattachment depends on many factors including how quickly you seek medical care.
+The success of reattachment depends on many factors including how quickly you seek medical care.